Conan Exiles

 Conan Exiles is a survival video game developed and published by Funcom for PlayStation 4, Windows, and Xbox One.
 The game is set in the world of Conan the Barbarian, with the custom playable character being rescued by Conan, beginning their journey.
 Early access versions of the game were released in early 2017, leaving early access on 8 May 2018.
 An enhanced version of the game for Xbox Series X and Series S was released on 8 June 2021.
+Conan Exiles Enhanced was released on May 5, 2026, updating the game to Unreal Engine 5.

 Gameplay

 The most basic premise of Conan Exiles is survival in the fictional prehistoric Hyborian Age.
 Player characters begin convicted of various crimes, sentenced to death, and are crucified under the scorching desert sun.
 The player character is rescued by Conan and as an exile must navigate the Exiled Lands, a harsh desert landscape.
 A later update added a biome called the Frozen North, which added elements to build armors, and a land to explore.
 It also added Star metal which is used to build strong armor, and better tools and weapons.
 An additional biome, The Highlands, was added in 2017.
 A high-level Volcano area followed in Q2 2018 in the northernmost region of the game map.
 This newest addition added Obsidian, used to create powerful tools and weapons rivaling their Star Metal counterparts.
 Three additional biomes (The Savannah, The Floodlands, and The Ashlands) were added into the game with the release of the Isle of Siptah expansion DLC in Q1 2021.
-According to Funcom community manager, Jens Erik, the finished game is around 53km^{2}.
+According to Funcom community manager, Jens Erik, the world size of the finished base game is around 53 km^{2}.